top of page

 Is Zeolite Safe?

-Yes, absolutely...well at least the high-quality clinoptilolite zeolite we utilize in ZeoBoost, I can't speak to the safety of other zeolite products on the market.
-There are hundreds of types of zeolite, but we are only talking about clinoptilolite zeolite here, which is the only type of zeolite that is used in supplements.
+Yes, absolutely...well at least the high-quality clinoptilolite zeolite we utilize in ZeoCharge™.
+I can't speak to the safety of other zeolite products on the market.
+Our zeolite goes through a proprietary cleaning process to remove any toxic elements or contamination and is micronized for human consumption.
+It is noteworthy that there are many types of zeolite, but we are only talking about clinoptilolite zeolite here, which is the primary type of zeolite that is used in supplements.
 Zeolite is a natural mineral and has a variety of elements in it.
-It is important to note that the structure of zeolite does not get broken down in the body.
-Because zeolite does not get broken down in the body, it does not leech any elements that make up the compound.
-Zeolite is not like an essential mineral that gets utilized for cellular functions.
+It is important to note that the structure of clinoptilolite zeolite does not get broken down in the body.
+Because zeolite does not get broken down in the body, it does not leach any elements that make up the compound.
+Zeolite is not like an essential mineral that is utilized for cellular functions.
 It simply passes through your body collecting positively charged toxic elements and then is excreted.
-Therefore you cannot overdose on zeolite and you cannot poison yourself with zeolite.
+Warning- This is only true for purified clinoptilolite zeolite.
+Other forms of zeolite have not been studied for human health and I don't recommend consuming them.

 Studies Cited: